Marius321/Email-Marketing-Campaign-Dashboard/README.md

 *Some of the scripts were written with the help of Chat GPT in order to speed up the process of generating scripts.

+## STEP 3.
+Setting up the Data Model
+The datamodel for this dashbaord is realtively simple.
+It includes to tables with no real realtionship established between two of them.
+One is the sankey dataset, that feeds the sankey, and the other one is email metrics dataset that feeds the rest.

+## STEP 4.
+Building Tableau dashboard
+Sankey Funnel was build following the [blog](https://www.flerlagetwins.com/2019/11/sankey-funnel.html) by Ken Flerlage.
+I have also used [this](https://www.youtube.com/watch?v=NwV6FWAbPAM) Youtube tutorial to build gradient bar charts.
+The other Tableau functionality and features used.
+- Parameter and Select Actions
+- Navigation Buttons
+- Gradient images created using Figma
+- Custom number formatting to dsiplay up/down indicators

 ## Shout outs and inpiration from:
+Ken Flerlage